The task of writing two short answers (short essay questions) was removed from the GED Science test a few years ago.

-You probably aren’t going to know what that specific unit of measure is and you shouldn’t feel intimidated by these terms.
+You probably aren’t going to know what that specific unit of measure is, and you shouldn’t feel intimidated by these terms.

-If you see an unfamiliar term, you should get excited and say it’s going to be very easy for me to spot that word in the chart or table.
+If you see an unfamiliar term, you should get excited and say it’s going to be very easy for you to spot that word in the chart or table.
 You may also want to read this article that contains ten valuable tips on how to take the GED Science test successfully.